Year Listed: 2005

 The Homelake Foundation was established to spearhead the project of preserving the Soldiers’ and Sailors’ Home.
 Colorado Preservation, Inc., the Department of Human Services, and a growing network of supporters, including national and state representatives, have joined forces to emphasize the importance of the site and its need for funding.
 The State Historical Fund awarded the site a grant in May 2006 for a master plan of the campus.
 Improvements to buildings that are in use have been upgraded to high priority by both federal and state governments.
 A two-phase grant from the State Historical Fund is restoring the former administration building to be turned into a museum.
 Those structures currently not in use are continuously deteriorating, with the Homelake Foundation applying for grants to re-roof and complete basic maintenance of these vacant buildings.
 A volunteer has begun to catalog records, journals, books and memorabilia, some of which date back to the 1800s.
 Items already catalogued are on display and open to the public every Tuesday.

 In the last few years the foundation of the old administration building has been restored.
-The Homelake Foundation is currently working to raise matching funds for additional work needed.
+The Homelake Foundationhas raised matching funds for continued restoration, including installation of new windows.